effector/logger/README.md

 attachLogger({ scope });
 ```

+Updates related to provided scope will be prefixed with scope id.

 ### Name

 There optional `name` prefix to the logs.
-It can be useful if there are few instances of your app, which are using different scopes.
+It can be useful if there are few instances of your app, which are using different scopes or if you just want prefix that is better than boring scope id.

 ```ts
 attachLogger({